mohanadHamed/boss-strike-unity/README.md

 The boss selects a random player and:
 - Moves toward them
 - Uses different attacks based on range
-- Rotates and locks position during Eagle Strike
+- Rotates and locks position during attack
-- Uses raycast-based fire beams and homing rockets
+- Uses raycast-based fire beams and rockets

 ## 🛠 Tech Stack